obananas/GMAE/README.md

 recall_cluster = cluster_recall(Y_ndarray, Y_pre)
 ```

+More details, along with detailed comments in the code, can be found in **utils/metric.py**.

 ## 4. Network

 The **Generalized Multi-view Autoencoder (GMAE)** is a model designed to process multi-view data, where each view represents a different perspective or modality of the data.
 The model consists of several key components: **Encoder**, **Decoder**, **Discriminator**, and the **GMAE Model** itself, which integrates these components to learn both shared and view-specific representations.